 ARCHAEOBIOLOGY AND FORENSIC BIOTECHNOLOGY - Archaeobiology

-Lectures (20 hours) Module 1: Introduction to Bioarchaeology (1 hour) - Definition and objectives of bioarchaeology; - Differences between bioarchaeology and physical anthropology and forensic anthropology; - The role of bioarchaeology in the reconstruction of ancient populations; Module 2: Human Skeletal Anatomy (4 hours) - Macroscopic anatomy of bones; Module 3: Conservation of Human Remains (2 hours) - Taphonomic and conservation aspects; - Fossilization; - Natural and artificial mummification; Module 4: Excavation and Recovery of Human Remains (1 hour) - Bioarchaeological excavation and anthropological recovery techniques.
-Module 5: Human Evolution (4 hours) - The Origin of the Erect Posture and Bipedalism; - Study Methods: Morphological Analysis of Fossil Remains, Dating Methods, and Paleoenvironmental Reconstruction; - Pre-Australopithecines: Sahelanthropus, Orrorin, Ardipithecus; - Australopithecines: A. anamensis, A. afarensis, A. bahrelghazali, A. deyiremeda, A. garhi, A. africanus, A. sediba; - Genus Homo: H. habilis, H. ergaster, H. erectus, H. antecessor, H. georgicus, H. heidelbergensis, H. neanderthalensis, H. rhodesiensis.
-H. sapiens, H. denisova.
-Module 6: Reconstruction of the Biological Profile (2 hours) - Determination of sex, age, and height from the analysis of skeletal remains; Module 7: Paleopathology (4 hours) - Introduction to paleopathology: methods and limitations of study (osteological paradox); - Pathocenosis; - Infectious skeletal diseases; - Metabolic and deficiency diseases; - Trauma and fractures; - Nutritional stress indicators; - Occupational markers; - Dental pathologies; Module 8: Musculoskeletal markers and physical activity (1 hour) Definition and interpretation of muscle stress markers Module 9: Ethics and legislation of human remains (1) - Regulations regarding the excavation, study, and display of human remains through the presentation of case studies - Presentation of case studies.
-PRACTICAL WORKSHOP – 6 hours Activity 1: Cleaning and preparation of skeletal remains (2 hours) Activity 2: Anatomical identification of skeletal remains (2 hours) Activity 3: Reconstruction of the biological profile of the buried subjects (2 hours)
+Lectures (20 hours).
+Module 1 Introduction to Bioarchaeology (1 hour): - definition and objectives of bioarchaeology; - the role of bioarchaeology in the reconstruction of ancient populations.
+Module 2 Human Skeletal Anatomy (4 hours): - macroscopic anatomy of bones.
+Module 3 Conservation of Human Remains (2 hours): - taphonomic and conservation aspects; - fossilization; - natural and artificial mummification.
+Module 4 Excavation and Recovery of Human Remains (1 hour): - bioarchaeological excavation and anthropological recovery techniques.
+Module 5 Human Evolution (4 hours): - the origin of upright posture and bipedalism; - study methods: morphological analysis of fossil remains, dating methods, and paleoenvironmental reconstruction; -pre-australopithecines: Sahelanthropus, Orrorin, Ardipithecus; -australopithecines: A. anamensis, A. afarensis, A. bahrelghazali A. deyiremeda, A. garhi, A. africanus, A. sediba; -Homo genus: H. habilis, H. ergaster, H. erectus, H. antecessor, H. georgicus, H. heidelbergensis, H. neanderthalensis, H. rhodesiensis.
+H. sapiens, H. denisova; Module 6: Biological Profile Reconstruction (2 hours): - Determination of sex, age, and height from the analysis of skeletal remains; Module 7: Paleopathology (4 hours): - Introduction to paleopathology: methods and limitations of study (osteological paradox); - Pathocenosis; - Infectious skeletal diseases; - Metabolic and deficiency diseases; - Trauma and fractures; - Nutritional stress indicators; - Occupational markers; - Dental pathologies Module 8: Musculoskeletal markers and physical activity (1 hour): - Definition and interpretation of muscle stress markers.
+Module 9: Ethics and legislation of human remains (1 hour): - Regulations regarding the excavation, study, and display of human remains through the presentation of case studies.
+Laboratory (6 hours per shift) Activity 1: Cleaning and preparation of skeletal remains (2 hours); Activity 2: Anatomical identification of skeletal remains (2 hours); Activity 3: Reconstruction of the biological profile of the buried subjects (2 hours).

-The course consists of 20 hours of lectures and 6 hours (in three shifts) of laboratory work.
+The course consists of 20 hours of lectures and 6 hours of laboratory (in three shifts) .
 The course slides are available on the e-learning platform.

 Teacher's office hours every Tuesday from 3pm to 6pm.
 Laboratorio di Antropologia, primo piano Molini Marzoli, Via Alberto da Giussano, 12.
 Busto Arsizio.